 - Provide postpartum support and medical help as needed or connect her with other medical resources, if necessary.

-- The school nurse will assist breastfeeding young parents by providing a private area at school for young parent to pump breast milk and by providing a place at school for young parent to store the breast milk.
-This is done in a cooler provided by the student.
+- Assist breastfeeding young parents by providing a private area at school for the young parent to pump breast milk.
+Breast milk will be stored in a cooler provided by the student in the clinic.

 Parents As Teachers Nurse

 - Administer annual hearing and vision screenings for the child as part of the developmental screening process.

 Young Parenting Education and Parents as Teachers